gromacs/releng/docs/releng.rst

   purposes only and should match whatever is installed on the build nodes). msvc-YYYY
-  Use the specified MSVC version as the compiler. cuda-X.Y
+  Use the specified MSVC version as the compiler. doxygen-X.Y.Z
+  Use the specified Doxygen version for the documentation build. cuda-X.Y
   Use the specified CUDA version. opencl-X.Y